Our Patient Navigators can provide more information on side effects like fatigue.

 Chordoma experts recommend that all chordoma patients’ treatment plans and survivorship care plans include palliative care.
 No matter what treatment you have for chordoma, palliative care can help address pain, mobility and functional issues, mental and emotional health, nutrition, fatigue, and many other concerns to help you feel well and live fully while managing your chordoma.

 To help you find specialists to address the many quality of life needs that may arise following treatment, we created a Survivorship Specialist Directory within Chordoma Connections, our online community.
-It is a supplement to the Doctor Directory, an invaluable tool on our website for locating surgeons, radiation oncologists, and medical oncologists who have extensive experience treating chordoma.
+It is a supplement to our Doctor Directory, an invaluable tool on our website you can use to locate surgeons, radiation oncologists, and medical oncologists who have extensive experience treating chordoma.

 The Survivorship Specialist Directory allows chordoma community members to share information with one another about providers who have been helpful in addressing quality of life concerns, including pain specialists, palliative medicine providers, physical therapists, and more.